timkendrick/doppelganger/README.md

 1. The server checks through the routes that are registered within the Backbone app instance
 2. If it finds a route that matches the requested URL, it calls the app instance's `Backbone.history.navigate()` method (or if no matching routes are found, the server responds appropriately)
 3. This causes the server-side app instance to update its DOM hierarchy accordingly
-4. The server then gets an HTML version of the app instance's updated DOM hierarchy
+4. The server gets an HTML version of the app instance's updated DOM hierarchy
-5. This HTML is then sent back as the response body
+5. This HTML is sent back as the response body

 These steps mean that with minimal effort, the single-page app will now be fully accessible without relying on any client-side scripting.